UBC-Solar/sunbeam/docs/STAGES.md

    output (or just run the worker locally with `--serverless` and watch the startup log line: `Generated N compute pipeline(s) and M ingress pipeline(s): [...]`) if a pipeline's shape looks unexpected.

+## Adding A Pipeline Edition

+Pipeline editions need a few things to become valid.
+If the new version is `v6_7`. `6` is the major version number, indicating the car version, and `7` is the minor, indicating a revision of the telemetry system.
+Patch numbers are not used.
+For example, Brightside is our 3rd edition vehicle and so it's first usage in 2024 maps to `v3_0`.
+In 2025 some new sensors had been added allowing for new stages, hence a new revision to `v3_1`.
+1. A directory in `stage/` holding all of its stages, named according to the new version, in this case `stage/v6_7`.
+2. An entry in the `stage/stage_registry.toml` registering all of the edition's stages, using the `v6_7` identifier.
+3. A new dependency group `v6_7` declared in the `pyproject.toml`'s `[project.optional-dependencies]` table listing the dependencies that the stages require.
+The new entry should also be added to the group of `conflicts` in `[tool.uv]` to conflict with the existing pipeline editions to ensure only one is activated at a time.

 ### A note on `CanonicalName`